 • Gluten-Free: Use gluten free oats and flour.

-Make Ahead Instructions: The strawberry rhubarb filling can be prepped 1 day in advance.
-Just keep it in the fridge until ready to bake.
-Prepare the crumble when you're ready to bake it.
+Make Ahead Instructions: The strawberry rhubarb filling and oat topping can be made 1 day in advance, stored seperatly in the fridge.

 Nutrition